dcmouyard/recipes/aligot.md

 1. Place potatoes in large saucepan; add cold water to cover by 1-2 inches and add 1 tablespoon salt.
 Partially cover saucepan with lid and bring potatoes to boil over high heat.
 Reduce heat to medium-low and simmer until potatoes are tender and just break apart when poked with fork, 12 to 17 minutes.
 Drain potatoes and dry saucepan.

-2. Transfer potatoes to food processor; add butter, garlic, and 1½ teaspoons salt.
+2. Transfer potatoes to food processor; add butter, garlic, and ½ teaspoon salt.
 Pulse until butter is melted and incorporated into potatoes, about ten 1-second pulses.
-Add 1 cup milk and continue to process until potatoes are smooth and creamy, about 20 seconds, scraping down sides halfway through.
+Gradually add 1 cup milk and continue to process until potatoes are smooth and creamy, about 20 seconds, scraping down sides halfway through.
+You might not need all of the milk.

 3. Return potato mixture to saucepan and set over medium heat.
 Stir in cheeses, 1 cup at a time, until incorporated.
 Continue to cook potatoes, stirring vigorously, until cheese is fully melted and mixture is smooth and elastic, 3 to 5 minutes.
 If mixture is difficult to stir and seems thick, stir in 2 tablespoons milk at a time (up to ½ cup) until potatoes are loose and creamy.
 Season with salt and pepper.
 Serve immediately.